-For the proper choice of the actuator orifice within the MFC, not only the required maximum flow rate $Q{\text{nom}}$ , but also the pressure values directly before and after the MFC $(p_1, p_2)$ at this flow rate $Q{\text{nom}}$ should be known.
+For the proper choice of the actuator orifice within the MFC, not only the required maximum flow rate Qnom! but also the pressure values directly before and after the MFC (p_1, p_2) at this flow rate Q{com} should be known.
 In general, these pressures are not the same as the overall inlet and outlet pressures of the whole plant, because usually there are additional flow resistors (tubing, additional shut-off valves, nozzles etc.) present both before and after the controller.

 Please use the request for quotation form on p.
-4 to indicate the pressures directly before and after the MFC.
-If these should be unknown or not accessible to a measurement, estimates are to be made by taking into account the approximate pressure drops over the flow resistors before and after the MFC, respectively, at a flow rate of $O{nom}$ .
-In addition, please quote the maximum inlet pressure $p{1max}$ to be encountered.
+8 to indicate the pressures directly before and after the MFC.
+If these should be unknown or not accessible to a measurement, estimates are to be made by taking into account the approximate pressure drops over the flow resistors before and after the MFC, respectively, at a flow rate of One In addition, please quote the maximum inlet pressure $\boldsymbol{p}{\scriptscriptstyle{1max}}$ to be encountered.
 This data is needed to make sure the actuator is able to provide a close-tight function within all the specified modes of operation.

-The request for quotation form on page 4 contains the relevant fluid specification.
-Please use in this way the experience of Bürkert engineers already in the design phase and provide us with a copy of the request containing the data of your application together with your inquiry or order.
+The request form on page 8 contains the relevant fluid specification.
+Using the experience of Bürkert engineers already in the design phase provide us with a copy of the request containing the necessary data together with your inquiry or order.